 - Hotel Manava Beach Resort & Spa Moorea

-No matter which you choose (if its in your budget), I’m sure you’ll have an incredible stay!
-I didn’t get the chance to stay in one during my visit, but for my next visit I’m hoping to stay at the Sofitel.
+No matter which you choose (if it’s in your budget), I’m sure you’ll have an incredible stay!
+I didn’t get the chance to stay in one during my visit, but I’m hoping to stay at the Sofitel for my next trip.

 9) Enjoy a Feast at Coco Beach Moorea

-So I already touched on this restaurant above (see #1), but if you decide not to do a snorkeling day-trip that includes a lunch stop Coco Beach, you still NEED to make your way out there for a meal.
+So I already touched on this restaurant above (see #1).
+But if you decide not to do a snorkeling day trip that includes a lunch stop at Coco Beach, you still NEED to make your way out there for a meal.

 10) Try Poisson Cru at Snack Mahana